arkadiraf/Equation-Driven-Pots/README.md

 6. field modifiers
 7. field distortion
 8. structural plate and pot+plate generation in the unified GUI
+9. Equation Driven Bowls, an extension project applying that same engine to open bowls, lamp shades, and ring-stand structures

 That progression matters because the project is still fundamentally math-based.
 Even as the forms become more complex, the workflow remains centered on sampled mathematical fields rather than manual sculpting.